joitng/joitng.github.io/failure.md

 <details>
     <summary>Dropped out of co-chairing the Canadian Undergraduate Computer Science Conference.</summary>
     <p>
         I was super excited about running this conference with one of my good friends about a year ago, but things went downhill after COVID-19 forced a change of plans.
-We felt like we just had to let go, because our hearts weren't in it anymore.
-Also, I am so burnt out from this past year.
+I learned that it's okay to just let go sometimes, and that there are costs to taking on too much -- not only for myself, but for others (like our team, and the people who may have been looking forward to the event).
     </p>
 </details>
 <details>
     <summary>Rejected/not considered for 2/3 of the summer research internships I applied for.</summary>
     <p>
         You only need 1 yes!!!
-To be honest, this isn't a huge failure and I was considering not adding this to this list; I was rejected from the CMU HCII REU program and was not considered for the MSR REU because I had already received and accepted an offer from the UWaterloo Undergraduate Research Fellowship Program.
+To be honest, this isn't a huge failure and I was considering not adding this to this list; I was rejected from the CMU HCII REU program and was not considered for the MSR REU because I had already received and accepted an offer from the UWaterloo URF Program.
+This experience was like a practice round for grad school apps later this year, which will be helpful in many ways :)
     </p>
 </details>